HaruNashii/HaruRice/README.md

 - i3 (~/.config/i3/backup)
 - picom (~/.config/picom/backup)

-if your use the installer2.sh

-the i3 config backup will be in (~/.i3/backup)
+if your i3 config file is on the home folder the i3 config backup will be in (~/.i3/backup)

 # Requirements